pingcap/docs-cn/tools/loader.md

 ## Usage

+> **Note:**
+> - Do not import the `mysql` system database from the MySQL instance to the downstream TiDB instance.
+> - If mydumper uses the `-m` parameter, the data is exported without the table structure and the loader can not import the data.
+> - If you use the default `checkpoint-schema` parameter, after importing the data of a database, run `drop database tidb_loader` before you begin to import the next database.
+> - It is recommended to specify the `checkpoint-schema = "tidb_loader"` parameter when importing data.

 ### Parameter description

 ```
-  -L string: the log level setting.
-It can be set as debug, info, warn, error, fatal (default: "info")
+  -L string: the log level setting, which can be set as debug, info, warn, error, fatal (default: "info")

   -P int: the port of TiDB (default: 4000)